 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 Probability of occurrence with control?
-Further action required bicycles Scalds and Burns Kitchen users No juniors are allowed in the kitchen area.
-Adults to take usual care when making drinks etc. Water from the instant hot water tap may be very hot?
-Low Check whether this comes out at a reasonable temperature or scalding hot.
-Check signage - presumably the Scouts have this covered.
+Further action required presumably the Scouts have this covered.
 Food Hygiene All All food preparation to be supervised by a member with a valid food hygiene certificate.
 Low RA to be expanded to cover food hygiene fully if catering activities are anticipated.
 Fire All Scout Association has provided fire blankets, fire extinguishers and signage as appropriate.
 Low Check Scout Association risk assessment for this.
-Abuse / discriminatio n All Club has formal rules and codes of conduct for both members and coaches.
-Club has an appointed trained Welfare Officer with terms of reference set by British Canoeing.
-All coaches to have completed Safeguarding training and refreshers as mandated by British Canoeing.
-All coaches have undergone DBS checks.
-Low Issues in changing Juniors All The changing rooms / showers are very small and wholly unsuited to mixed adult / junior (or even older / younger junior) changing.
-Privacy from outside is limited with the door open.
-Coaches to manage use of the changing rooms to check who is in at any time.
-Medium Club Welfare officer to advise.

-What are the hazards?
-Who might be harmed and how?
-What are you already doing to control the risks?
-Probability of occurrence with control?
-Further action required rooms Bunkroom is not suitable for overflow changing as it opens directly to the kitchen with no screening.
-Private bedrooms off bunkroom may be suitable for overflow changing, although wet kit may be an issue for the Scout Association.
+Issues in changing rooms Juniors All Paddlers advised to come already changed and ready to paddle. if paddlers need to use toilet, key is made available.
+Low Alterations to changing facilities are likely to be required if we start to use these.
 Misuse of equipment All There are hanging seats, swings, heavy metal crates with unsecured lids, stinging nettles, and many other hazards for determined and unsupervised juniors.
 Juniors to be closely supervised at all times on site.
-Medium More thought required.
+Low Help and encourage scouts to tidy up.